 Why is it Different from Homogeneous and other Theories and Methods of Heterogeneous Media Mechanics/(other Sciences) Description?

-The main differences are due to different governing equations for the UPPER scale physics description.
+The main differences are due to different Heterogeneous mathematics and naturally governing equations for the UPPER scale physics description.
 These equations are mainly different because the Heterogeneous Whitaker-Slattery-Anderson-Marle (WSAM) kind of theorems applied to problem's formulation bring out equations with few (many) additional, often nonlinear terms.

 Cross-Section of Phase #1 on the Bounding Surface